towardthesea/karma/README.md

 KARMA
 =====

-Modules for experimenting affordance learning with the iCub.
+Modules was originally designed for experimenting affordance learning with the iCub [here](https://github.com/robotology/karma).
+It is adapted to implement the push/pull action with dynamic obstacle avoidance.

 ## Installation